 He saved in an effort to move one, to find elsewhere, somewhere better, and he knew he couldn’t do that without financial support.
 He began to save, and “even in high school,” he “had a savings account.”
 Unlike other young people, Walker’s father did not squander his money.
 He saved it from the beginning.

 He taught me

 before the end.

 The speaker continues on, informing the reader of an important fact of life that her father taught her.
-That telling him the truth, did not mean “a beating.”
+That told him the truth did not mean “a beating.”
 This idea can be expanded and related to other parts of life as well.
-Even if the truth is hard to tell or hard for someone to hear, doesn’t mean that it should not be told.
+Even if the truth is hard to tell or hard for someone to hear, it doesn’t mean that it should not be told.

 She does realize that as she was growing up and becoming her own person, making mistakes and explaining them to her father, that these “truths” bust has troubled and “grieved” him.
 It seems as if he was, to an extent, attempting to hide his stress over his daughter, but she saw through it.

 At what it is about the halfway point of Poem at Thirty-Nine, Walker reminds the reader of how she misses her father.
 This statement is repeated to make sure that no one misses the point of the piece.
 It is not about her growing up.
 It is about who her father was and how she wants to make him proud.